|

 whose wish and purpose is to be integrated and whose every thought

 and endeavour is bent in that direction.
+But to

 imagine that such a thing enters the heads of a great and growing